Diving in La Paz - La Paz BCS

 Level: Beginner

-Los Islotes are the gem of La Paz diving sites, two islets at the northern tip of the Espiritu Santo archipelago, located 1.5 hours away from La Paz.
+Los Islotes is the gem of La Paz diving sites, consisting of two islets at the northern tip of the Espiritu Santo archipelago, located 1.5 hours away from La Paz.
 In this area, you can encounter anywhere from 500 to 800 sea lions.
 Within Los Islotes, there are various routes to explore, catering to divers of all levels.

 Depth: 12 meters